ricardoom/dominotrono/content/about/cv.md

 - Successfully oversaw a diverse range of web and interface design projects from concept, prototype to production.

-- Lead the experience and interface design for NYPL’s Shared Collections, Staff Picks, and New Arrivals applications.
+- Lead the experience and interface design for NYPL&apos;s Shared Collections, Staff Picks, and New Arrivals applications.

 - Directed and executed new visual and experience design for obtaining a library card.

-- Created and deployed new user experience and interface design patterns in Sketch, HTML, and SCSS for the open-source eReader Simply E.
+- Created and deployed new user experience and interface design patterns in Sketch, HTML, and Sass for the open-source eReader Simply E.

 - Lead and completed v.1 of the UX & Visual design efforts for the Simply E administrative interface for managing and maintaining content.